-- 1. Review a member of senior staff and staff working group pulled together all relevant information including relevant national and local guidance - 2.
-Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
-Parent/stakeholder consultation parents and any interested parties were invited to have a role in development via online forms and invitation to attend on site discussion groups at relevant points - 4.
-Pupil consultation we investigated what exactly pupils want from their RSE through pupil voice feedback - 5.
+- I. Review a member of staff pulled together all relevant information including relevant national and local guidance - 2.
+Staff consultation all school staff who teach PSHE were given the opportunity to look at the policy and make recommendations - 3.
+Parent/stakeholder consultation parents and any interested parties are advised that they can contact the school if they wish to discuss or provide input to any aspect of the policy - 4.
+Pupil consultation we conduct regular pupil voice to determine what exactly pupils want from their RSE - 5.
 Ratification once amendments were made, the policy was shared with governors and ratified